 If the procedure for recognition of your qualifications is unsuccessful, this does not yet mean that you will not be able to work in Germany.
 After all, there are many alternative routes you can take.

-In the first instance, if you already have some work experience or have completed vocational trainingwhich is not recognised in Germany, you can have it supplement and, as a result, obtain the original German professional diploma.
+In the first instance, if you already have some work experience or completed vocational training that is not recognised in Germany, you can supplement and, as a result, obtain an original German professional diploma.

 Another possibility is retraining themselves or completion of courses in-service training.
 In the case of retraining, the duration of the training is usually reduced and it is more theoretical.
-Improving you can, however, with sufficient professional experience or a university degree.
-Improving concludes with an examination, after passing which you will receive the appropriate German diploma of professional development.
-To professional diplomas includes, for example championship title w crafts.
-But they are also specialists, economists and many more professional diplomas in various areas of the economy.
+On the other hand, you can do further training if you have sufficient work experience or a higher education qualification.
+The further training course concludes with an examination, after which you will receive the corresponding German vocational training diploma.
+Vocational diplomas include, for example, a master's degree in a trade.
+But they also include specialists, economists and many other professional diplomas in various areas of the economy.

 Another opportunity to work in Germany is setting up your own business.
-Of course, this requires a great deal of deterrmination and courage, but it is now often the solution chosen by foreigners.
-This is because you can run your own business without recognitions, e.g. as a freelancer.
+This, of course, requires a great deal of deterrmination and courage, but it is now often the solution chosen by foreigners.
+This is because it is possible to run one's own business without recognition, e.g. as a freelancer.

 Visa - Working in Germany